Pendroy, Montana

-Pendroy is an unincorporated hamlet in Teton County, Montana, United States.
-There is a bar there, open daily from 4pm-close(11pm-2am)a small grocery, and the post office serving ZIP code 59467; but no other stores, gas service or travelers' lodgings.
+Pendroy is an unincorporated community in Teton County, Montana, United States.
+Its ZIP code is 59467.
+As of the 2020 census, Pendroy had a population of 25.

 Established with the construction of the Great Northern Railway, the town boasted a depot, roundhouse, and section house by 1916.
 It is named for nearby homesteader Levi "Boots" Pendroy, friend of railway founder James J. Hill.